amoghatsunil/ENPM661_Final_Project/README.md

 ## 1. Clone the Repository

-First, clone the repository to your local machine
+First, clone the repository to your local machine.

+You can do this from visual studio by clicking the source control buttom, then selecting the "Clone repository" option and then pasting the link to this Github.
+After that, you select your local folder and you select

 ## 2. Run following commands in the termial